hikemalliday/froakbot-website-frontend/README.md

 The cards on the home page link to the same pages, which I have dubbed 'Views' in the project.
 The 'Views' are just the main components / pages, which are handled by react-router-dom.

+When a 'View' is rendered, useEffect() with an empty array is called, to perform a fetch to the backend.
+This fetch sends empty parameters, which means a SELECT ALL.

 Every active 'View' brings up a 'Filters' button, and each 'View' has its own modal.

 When a 'View' is rendered, a fetch with empty paramteres is sent backend, which basically does a SELECT ALL.
 If filters are added in the modal, we basically perform a SELECT ALL WHERE